How to build a rockery and create a stunning low-maintenance focal point in your garden

 2. Plan the layout of your rockery

-An alternative way to map out your rockery, aside from pen and paper is by physically placing your rocks.
+An alternative way to map out your rockery, aside from pen and paper, is by physically placing your rocks on the ground before bedding them in fully.
 "Position larger pieces toward the back of the space and use smaller pieces to surround the arrangement and fill in any gaps between the bigger rocks," advises garden designer Melanie Hick.

 3. Source your rocks and plants